tlc033/n8n-installer/README.md

 - [Local File Trigger](https://docs.n8n.io/integrations/builtin/core-nodes/n8n-nodes-base.localfiletrigger/) (To start workflows when files change)
 - [Execute Command](https://docs.n8n.io/integrations/builtin/core-nodes/n8n-nodes-base.executecommand/) (To run command-line tools)

+## 🙌 Contributors

+Want to see who has contributed to this project?
+Check out the [**GitHub Contributors Page**](https://github.com/kossakovsky/n8n-installer/graphs/contributors)!

 ## 📜 License

 This project (originally created by the n8n team, with further development by contributors - see "Important Links") is licensed under the Apache License 2.0.
 See the [LICENSE](LICENSE) file for details.